poconnor-pilz/mgrpc-java/readme.md

 See also transport.md for stuff about the transport

+Key attributes:
+Tunnels grpc over mqtt.
+Can talk to multiple servers over one channel by specifying the root topic for that server.
+If a client or server is disconnected, all calls will be cancelled.
+Orders messages (some cloud brokers do not guarantee ordering) If direct mqtt connection is used in java client then it will only send one mqtt message for a single request Supports a proxy/http server to which any grpc client (in any language) can connect.
+Topic structure makes it possible to implement security via broker policies but can also use auth tokens.

 We should try for smart endpoints, dumb pipes.
 So let the final user client code deal with exceptions and lost connections and re-connecting etc.
 Responsibility of proxy and stub classes is just to map method names and protobufs to actual methods and typed messages.